WMLB: History

 WMLB originated as the expanded band "twin" of an existing station on the standard AM band.
-On March 17, 1997 the Federal Communications Commission (FCC) announced that eighty-eight stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with WBIT in Adel, Georgia authorized to move from 1470 to 1690 kHz.
+On March 17, 1997, the Federal Communications Commission (FCC) announced that 88 stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with WBIT in Adel, Georgia, authorized to move from 1470 to 1690 kHz.

 A construction permit for the expanded band station was assigned the call WAXD on January 9, 1998.
-The call letters were changed to WSWK on November 1, 2000, and in 2003 the station originally signed on from Adel in south Georgia with a tourist information format, identifying as "Wild Adventures Radio" and simulcasting FM 92.1 WDDQ with the same format.
+The call letters were changed to WSWK on November 1, 2000, and in 2003, the station originally signed on from Adel in south Georgia with a tourist information format, identifying as "Wild Adventures Radio" and simulcasting WDDQ (92.1 FM) with the same format.

 The station moved to the Atlanta radio market in 2004, when the community-of-license changed to Avondale Estates.
 When the station was moved to the Atlanta area, its transmitter was co-located with station WATB's, and WSWK's signal was diplexed onto one of WATB's antennas.
 Later in 2004, the station's transmitter was moved to a new dedicated facility off of Cheshire Bridge Road in Atlanta with a new single-tower antenna.

 The station debuted in the Atlanta market with a country music format.
-But by September 2004 it had joined the Air America Radio progressive talk radio network and changed formats to become a talk radio station.
+By September 2004, it had changed formats to become a talk radio station: it joined Air America Radio, a network featuring progressive talk shows.
 The format change came with a change to the WWAA callsign.

 An FCC policy stated that both an original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency.
-It was ultimately decided to transfer full operations to the expanded band station, and on February 18, 2005 the license for original station, WBIT on 1470 kHz in Adel, was cancelled.
+It was ultimately decided to transfer full operations to the expanded band station, and on February 18, 2005, the license for original station, WBIT on 1470 kHz in Adel, was cancelled.